 The Watchtower Victims Memorial Day is rather simple and at the same time very powerful.
 If you feel like it, you could do as thousands do and leave a card and a few flowers or another memorial at a Kingdom Hall near you.
 If you don’t fancy a trip down to the old Hall, you can always choose another place that makes you feel good; public parks and town squares have been used in the past.

 We have also seen people getting together for picnics and barbecues with friends on this special day, while others have held signs of protest outside of Kingdom Halls.
 Find out what works best for you and do that.
 If the 26th is not a convenient day, as it falls on a Tuesday this year, do something the Sunday beforehand.
-Remember to take a picture or two and send them to the WVMD Facebook page so they can be shared with everyone.
+Remember to take a picture or two and post them on social media so they can be shared with everyone.

 Why This Day?